Erb3/jsrinth/README.md

 # jsrinth

-Unofficial modrinth API wrapper in Typescript
+**Unofficial** Modrinth API wrapper in Typescript.

+## Copyright disclaimer

+Modrinth is property of Rinth Inc. jsrinth is in no way shape or form affiliated with Rinth Inc.